pprasquier/prefy/README.md

         "value":"gpt-3.5-turbo"
     }
 ```
 If a contributor to the project wants to specify a different model, they could change 0.DefaultLLM.json, but then, when pushing to the git repository, their own settings would become the standard settings.
-Instead, by using Pyprefs, they can just supersede specific settings by defining them in a new file within the same directory.
+Instead, by using Prefy, they can just supersede specific settings by defining them in a new file within the same directory.
 For instance, this could be the content of *1.Mistral.json*:
  ``` json
     {
         "key":"insights_rag_base_url",